wesmc7777/Azure-IoT-C-SDK-Reference/iothub-device-client-ll-h/iothubdeviceclient-ll-dowork.md

 # IoTHubDeviceClient_LL_DoWork()

-This function MUST be called by the user so work (sending/receiving data on the wire, computing and enforcing timeout controls, managing the connection to the IoT Hub) can be done by the IoTHubClient.
+This function MUST be called by the user so work (sending/receiving data on the network, computing and enforcing timeout controls, managing the connection to the IoT Hub) can be done by the IoTHubClient.
 The recommended call frequency is at least once every 100 milliseconds.

 ## Syntax